 Rachel Santose '11 completed a dual Master's degree program in History and Library Science at Indiana University in 2013, and is now Instruction & Assessment Librarian and College Archivist at SUNY Canton.
 Prior to accepting her current position, Rachel worked as a Reference Assistant at the Herman B. Wells Library (IU Bloomington), a Graduate Assistant at Wylie House Museum, and a historical interpreter at Hale Farm & Village, where she developed a new program on the Ladies Aid Society of Cleveland, Ohio and their crucial volunteer work during the American Civil War.

 Michele Seabrook Streeter ’13 is Communications Manager at Education Finance Council, a national trade association representing nonprofit and state agency student loan organizations.
 From 2014-15, she worked as Communications Coordinator at the Civil War Trust , where she is responsible for coordinating the Trust's media strategy, organizing press conferences with high level officials, serving as first point of contact for the Trust, writing and editing content for the quarterly magazine Hallowed Ground, and helping with state, local, and federal policy work.

-John Stoudt '88 has been a Park Ranger at Women's Rights National Historical Park in Seneca Falls, New York since 2005.
-At the park, John creates interpretive programs for park visitors, school students, and adult groups.
+John Stoudt '88 served as a Park Ranger at Women's Rights National Historical Park in Seneca Falls, New York from 2005 - 2014.
+At the park, John created interpretive programs for park visitors, school students, and adult groups.
 He has worked for the National Park Service for more than 25 years at several different sites, including Gettysburg National Military Park, Independence National Historical Park, Edgar Allan Poe National Historic Site, and Wilson's Creek National Battlefield.